Tips on Promoting Your eBay Store Using Pinterest

 And if you maintain a web presence that links to your eBay store, make it easy for people to pin you and any links that lead to you or your listings.

-Participate in your Pinterest life as an eBay seller; don't just think of it as a task or job that needs to be done every now and then.
+- Be Consistent and Genuine: Participate in your Pinterest life as an eBay seller; don't just think of it as a task or job that needs to be done now and then.
 Pin a great deal and repin a great deal; be a Pinterest user, not just a visitor, since the more you participate, the more likely it is that others will see your pins.
 Build a community, not just a group of customers.